African humid period: Effects

 The African humid period extended over most of Africa: The Sahara and eastern, southeastern and equatorial Africa.
-In general, forests and woodlands expanded through the continent.
+In general, forests and woodlands expanded throughout the continent.
 A similar wet episode took place in the tropical Americas (Note: In the Caribbean, a wet period has been identified in the mid-Holocene which correlated with the African wet period and was preceded and followed by drier conditions.) and Asia, (Note: Where the Monsoon of South Asia penetrated farther inland and was more intense starting about 14,800 years ago.
 In Central Asia, increased snowmelt and changes in the Westerlies caused roughly synchronous but unrelated precipitation increases.) including the Makran region, the Middle East and the Arabian Peninsula; the episode appears to relate to the same orbital forcing as the AHP.
 An early Holocene monsoonal episode extended as far as the Mojave Desert in North America.
-In contrast, a drier episode is recorded from much of South America where Lake Titicaca, Lake Junin, the discharge of the Amazon River and water availability in the Atacama were lower.
+In contrast, a drier episode is recorded from much of South America where Lake Titicaca, Lake Junin, the discharge of the Amazon River, and water availability in the Atacama were lower.

 The discharge of the Congo, Niger, Nile, Ntem, Rufiji, and Sanaga rivers increased.
-Runoff from Algeria, equatorial Africa, northeastern Africa and the western Sahara was also larger.
+Runoff from Algeria, equatorial Africa, northeastern Africa, and the western Sahara was also larger.
 Increased discharge led to changes in the morphology of the river systems and their alluvial plains, and the Senegal River expanded its riverbed, breached dunes and re-entered the Atlantic Ocean.